NLC India fined ₹5.68 lakh each by NSE, BSE for board non-compliance

 1 Day5 Days1 Month6 Months1 Year5 Years

-Will the Ministry of Coal expedite the appointment process to prevent future penalties and regulatory scrutiny?
+How will the Ministry of Coal prioritize the appointment of Independent Directors to ensure NLC India avoids future regulatory penalties?

 NLC India forms JV with NCRTC for solar projects